 Have you ever thought about building a house as opposed to buying one?
 Yes, you might have more stress, but wouldn't it be worth a couple more sleepless nights to get exactly what you want?

-We think so, but understand that budget will play a huge part in your decision, so what if we told you you could build a home (excluding the cost of the land) for under £50k, including architect fees?
+We think so, but understand that budget will play a huge part in your decision, so what if we told you you could build a house for under 50k, including architect fees (but excluding the price of the land/property)?
 Would that tempt you to think about it a little more seriously?

 Well, you really can and we've found some pictures that perfectly demonstrate how you can live a little smaller and still enjoy an amazing home.